Mexico's Pemex says no immediate reports of quake damage at its plants

-MEXICO CITY, Feb 16 (Reuters) - The installations of Mexican national oil firm Pemex appear not to have sustained any damage after a 7.2 magnitude earthquake struck southern Mexico on Friday, the company’s chief executive said.
+MEXICO CITY (Reuters) - The installations of Mexican national oil firm Pemex appear not to have sustained any damage after a 7.2 magnitude earthquake struck southern Mexico on Friday, the company’s chief executive said.

 “For now, everything is fine at Pemex installations,” Carlos Trevino wrote in a post on his Twitter account.